okfde/old.okfn.de/blog/_posts/2019/2019-01-15-pot-secret.md

 layout: post
 card: true
 published: true
-title: ""Pot Secret" - Freeing thousands of Food Hygiene Reports"
+title: "Pot Secret - Freeing thousands of Food Hygiene Reports"
 ---

 Yesterday we launched ["Pot Secret"](https://fragdenstaat.de/kampagnen/lebensmittelkontrolle/) ("Topf Secret" in German) - a platform against secrecy at food authorities.
 Consumers can use this platform to obtain the results of hygiene controls in restaurants, bakeries, supermarkets and other food-processing businesses.